klandermans/openduck/README.md

-# DuckCLI
+# OpenDuck

-**DuckCLI** is a lightweight, high-performance Terminal User Interface (TUI) for **DuckDB**, built with Python and the Textual framework.
+**OpenDuck** is a lightweight, high-performance Terminal User Interface (TUI) for **DuckDB**, built with Python and the Textual framework.
 It allows you to navigate, preview, and query data files (Parquet, CSV, SQLite, JSON, Excel) instantly without leaving your terminal.

 <img width="2378" height="818" alt="image" src="https://github.com/user-attachments/assets/92d6c9ae-2055-49b1-bb72-c000832a5661" />